-The key with it though is that we always link deeper to a longer, meatier tutorial on the same topic.
+The key to it though is that we always link deeper to a longer, meatier tutorial on the same topic.
 The infographic gets the eyeball and share but it's the tutorial that often leads to the subscribe.

-For example this infographic on getting well-exposed images got thousands of shares but also drove a lot of traffic to our tutorials on the topic.
+For example, this infographic on getting well-exposed images got thousands of shares but also drove a lot of traffic to our tutorials on the topic.

 John Chow JohnChow.com